cursorless-dev/cursorless/docs/user/README.md

 Pro tip: if you say eg `"take five instances air"`, and it turns out you need more, you can say eg `"take that and next two instances that"` to select the next two instances after the last instance you selected.

+###### Experimental: `"from"`

+We have experimental support for prefixing a command with `"from <target>"` to narrow the range within which `"every instance"` searches, or to set the start point from which `"next instance"` searches.
+For example:

+- `"from funk take every instance air"`: selects all instances of the token with a hat over the letter `a` in the current function
+- `"from air take next instance bat"`: selects the next instance of the token with a hat over the letter `b` starting from the token with a hat over the letter `a`

+Note that the `"from"` modifier is not enabled by default; you must remove the `-` at the start of the line starting with `-from` in your `experimental/experimental_actions.csv` [settings csv](./customization.md).
+Note also that this feature is considered experimental and may change in the future.

 ##### `"just"`

 The `"just"` modifier strips the target of any semantic information, treating it as just a raw range, with the following effects: